edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 - Wear a face covering on the premises at all times, unless you have a medical exemption.
 This includes within Summerhall corridors and communal areas.
 The rule applies within the work areas, even with exclusive use, to ensure the safety for the next user.
 - Sanitise or wash your hands on arrival.
 Hand sanitiser is provided, and soap and hot water are available in the G1 kitchen.
+- Scan the NHS test and trace barcode when you arrive and when you leave for Test and Trace.
 - Use your token on all doors, even if they are on the snib.
-This logs your visit to enable contact tracing if required.
+This further logs your visit for contact tracing purposes.
 - Keep 2m from other users at all times unless they are a member of your household.
 - Open windows and turn on the ventilation fans (available in G1 and G8) to ensure rooms are well ventilated.
 - Please knock and stand back from a door if you need access to another room (e.g. for a tool or accessing storage).
-Leave enough time for the user to answer before entering
+Leave enough time for the user to answer and respect room capacity limits.
 - Use single use or personal PPE where possible.
 Disposable earplugs are provided and all users may take one pair of safety glasses for their personal use (please keep in your storage box).
 Please contact the directors regarding Welding operations or the Grinding shields for a specific risk assessment and safe cleaning procedure.
 - Do not stay beyond your booking
 - Before leaving, fully tidy your work (take it home or leave it in your storage box) and clean your work area including any tools, equipment and PPE used